Flow escorted Aura home.

 "Now who's following who?" he remarked.
 She gritted her teeth and avoided his eyes.

 "Forgive me."
 Flow then bowed low.
-"I would also like to request that you help Mr. Falcon." her voice shook slightly but she continued, "He teaches several courses, and I know it wears away at him so if you could lighten his load, it would be greatly appreciated."
+"I would also like to request that you help Mr. Falcon."
+Her voice shook slightly, but she continued, "He teaches several courses, and I know it wears him down, so if you could lighten his load, it would be greatly appreciated."

 Veil said nothing but strode back towards her.